 - Home glucose monitoring is rarely available in refugee camps

-- Only 19% of humanitarian sites have A1c testing technology
+- Only 19 percent of humanitarian sites have A1c testing technology

 Insulin availability: Lower and middle-income countries

-- Insulin is often reserved for inpatient use only when a patient shows up in DKA
+- Insulin is often reserved for inpatient use only when a patient shows up in diabetic ketoacidosis (DKA).

 - Patients are sent home without insulin after DKA hospitalizations